-4 New Square is a leading commercial set of barristers comprising 84 members, of whom 33 are Queen’s Counsel.
+4 New Square is a leading commercial set of barristers comprising 85 members, of whom 32 are King's Counsel.
 Its members are recognised as leading practitioners in a wide range of fields including commercial law, professional liability, international arbitration, insurance and reinsurance, commercial chancery, construction and engineering, public law, financial services, costs, public international law and sports law.

 In recent years individual members of 4 New Square have consistently been included as leading practitioners in the two main legal directories (The Legal 500 and Chambers and Partners) and 4 New Square has been regularly named as the top set for professional negligence work at the Chambers UK Bar Awards.
 Jackson & Powell on Professional Liability (the main text in this area) is written and edited by current and former members of chambers.

 Chambers attracts a large amount of junior advocacy work in a wide range of fields and are regularly involved in high profile cases, which reflects the emphasis on developing pupils and junior tenants into experienced advocates to equip them for a successful career at the Bar.